joaobcpatricio/OPAQS/README.md

 Each of the above layers can be configured through their parameters to behave as required.
 Here are the models associated with each layer.

-1. Application Layer consist of the `AppLayer` application that classifies data items as liked and non-liked and injects them uniformly over the simulation period.
+1. Application Layer consist of the `AppLayer` application that receives the order to generate Data Messages.

-2. Opportunistic Networking Layer conist of the `RoutingLayer` which is used to forward data in an opportunistic network
+2. Routing Layer consist of the `RoutingLayer` which is used to forward data in an opportunistic network, here diferent forwarding protocols can be used/tested (eg. Epidemic)

+3. Neighbouring Layer consists of the `NeoghbouringLayer` where all the neighbours treatment is taken care, from the list of neighbours, to the graph of the network, that is, each node as a graph knowing the path to the nodes in the network and its estimated cost based on quality of connection (RSSI) and others.

-3. Link Adaptation Layer is a simple pass-through layer (`LinkAdaptLayer`) intended to be extended in the future.
+4. Link Adaptation Layer is a simple pass-through layer (`LinkAdaptLayer`) that redirects internal messages to the respective module.

-4. Link Layer consist of the `WirelessInterface` model that performs simple wireless communications.
+5. Link Layer consist of the `WirelessInterface` and `BluetoothInterface` model that performs simple wireless/bluetooth communications.
+Here we can also implement other network interfaces.

-5. Mobility implements the movements of the mobile nodes in the scenarios.
+6. Mobility implements the movements of the mobile nodes in the scenarios.
 It can use any of the mobility models available in the INET4 Framework.
 In OPAQS, `TormV1.ini` is configured to use BonnMotion (`BonnMotionMobility`) mobility model.
 Some sample traces with SLAW mobility (`Moves4.movements`, ...) are available in the